yongcongwang/note/docs/Math/Linear-Algebra/Ax-equal-b-and-the-Four-Subspaces/06_trans_perm.md

 ## Closure
 The collection of vectors with exactly two `positive` real valued components is `not` a vector space.
 The sum of any two vectors in that collection is again in the collection, but multiplying any vector by, say, $-5$, gives a vector that's not in the collection.
 We say that this collection of positive vectors is `closed` under addition but not under multiplication.

-f a collection of vectors is closed under linear combinations(i.e. under addtion and multiplication by any real numbers), and if multiplication and addtion behave in a reasonable way, then we call that collection a `vector space`.
+If a collection of vectors is closed under linear combinations(i.e. under addtion and multiplication by any real numbers), and if multiplication and addtion behave in a reasonable way, then we call that collection a `vector space`.

 ## Subspaces